Constitution

 Section VI: The Major Council

-Subsection A: The Major Council shall consist of one representative chosen the spring before her/his senior year from among the senior majors of each of the academic departments of the Undergraduate School of Bryn Mawr College.
+Subsection A: The Major Council shall consist of one representative chosen the spring before her/his/their senior year from among the senior majors of each of the academic departments of the Undergraduate School of Bryn Mawr College.

 Subsection B: Major Council shall review all curriculum issues as they pertain to specific major departments, and make suggestions as they see fit to the appropriate bodies.